JuliaWolleb/Diffusion-based-Segmentation/README.md

 # Diffusion-based-Segmentation
-This is the official Pytorch implementation of the paper "Diffusion Models for Implicit Image Segmentation Ensembles".
+Here, we will provide the official Pytorch implementation of the paper "Diffusion Models for Implicit Image Segmentation Ensembles".